Thomvis/BrightFutures/README.md

 The `future` keyword uses a much simpler threading model.
 The block (or expression) given to `future` is always executed on the global queue.
 You can however provide an explicit execution context to override the default behavior.

-If you want to have custom threading behavior, skip do do not the section. next [:wink:](https://twitter.com/nedbat/status/194452404794691584)
+If you want to have custom threading behavior, do not skip the next section. [:wink:](https://twitter.com/nedbat/status/194452404794691584)

 ## Custom execution contexts
 The default threading behavior can be overridden by providing explicit execution contexts.
 By default, BrightFutures comes with three contexts: `Queue.main`, `Queue.global`, and `ImmediateExecutionContext`.
 You can also create your own by implementing the `ExecutionContext` protocol.